pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

             - src for the pagination(), appendPageLinks()... and other pagination functions

+        my code submitted as part of the original project

 # CSS styling of elements for appendPageLinks():

         css/design.css, css styling includes,